6 Ways to Boost Your Credit Score

-Good news: You may indeed be able to give your score a quick lift, depending on why it's sagging in the first place.
+The good news is that you might be able to give your score a quick lift, depending on why it's sagging in the first place.
 A large amount of credit card debt, for example, may be more easily and speedily resolved than an account that's in default.

 Here are six ways to elevate your credit score, from those that can produce fast results to ones that require a slow and steady approach.
-Take a look.

 Pay Down Credit Card Debt